Use Case Stories

 Clairable provides a structured framework for defining, evaluating, and comparing AI use cases:

-• Comparison and prioritization tools to evaluate multiple use cases
+Comparison and prioritisation tools to evaluate multiple use cases

 What's the difference between a use case and a project?